Accounting · Cambridge

 Exactly what you get

 You get an accounting layer that adds program, grant, and milestone dimensions on top of QuickBooks or Xero, so burn-by-program is real-time, grant reporting follows sponsor rules, and milestone revenue recognizes automatically with an audit trail.
 The deliverable replaces the parallel spreadsheet universe with reporting your controller and a diligence team both trust, while keeping your bookkeeper's existing tool.
-It connects to your ERP (Enterprise Resource Planning), inventory management software, and business intelligence dashboards so finance, operations, and the board see one consistent picture.
+It connects to your ERP (Enterprise Resource Planning), inventory management software, and business intelligence (BI) dashboards so finance, operations, and the board see one consistent picture.

 How to choose a developer in Cambridge